jasonsturges/jsbenchmark/README.md

 In benchmarking, comparison of results is relative within the test suite.

-Ultimately the goal is to understand which operation is significantly outside the set - outlier that is much faster, or much slower.
+Ultimately the goal is to understand which operation is significantly outside the set - the outlier that is much faster, or much slower.

-If the intended purpose is to gain insight into true machine operations per second, manually test by defining your own test loops:
+If the intended purpose is to gain insight into true machine operations per second, manually test by defining your own test loops.

 Example: